Integer Factorization Algorithms: A Comparative Analysis

 3.1 Description of General Number Field Sieve Algorithm

 The GNFS algorithm is a two-stage algorithm.
-The first stage involves finding a set of smooth numbers in a large interval.
+The first stage involves finding smooth numbers in a large interval.
 The second stage involves using linear algebra to find the factors of the factored integer.

 In the first stage, the algorithm selects a large smoothness bound B and finds two integers, x and y, such that x2 = y2 (mod n), where n is the factored integer.
 The algorithm then constructs a polynomial of degree B using these two integers and uses sieving to find a set of B-smooth numbers.
 These B-smooth numbers are used in the second stage of the algorithm.